chivanov/SoftUni-Courses/01.Programming Basics C#/README.md

-The Programming Basics course provides basic programming skills needed for all technological specialties at the Softwere University.
-This include wrriting basic coding skills, working with a development environment (IDE), using variables and data, operators and expressions, working with the console(reading input and printing results), using conditional constructors (if, if-else) and loops (for, while, do-while).
+The Programming Basics course provides basic programming skills needed for all technological specialties at the Software University.
+This includes writing basic coding skills, working with a development environment (IDE), using variables and data, operators and expressions, working with the console (reading input and printing results), using conditional constructors (if, if-else) and loops (for, while, do-while).

 Acquiring skills: